Devfusion009/Devfusion009/README.md

 ## 🚀 About Me

-I'm a **Project Manager at Mathco** and **Co-Founder of Codegang** — a lean software studio delivering production-grade digital products for clients worldwide.
+I'm a **Software engineer** and **Co-Founder of Codegang** — a lean software studio delivering production-grade digital products for clients worldwide.

 With **4+ years of experience**, I specialize in building **AI-powered platforms**, **scalable SaaS products**, and **cloud-native backends** that solve real business problems — not just write code, but architect solutions.